-In the UK, “Asian” is the PC term for Muslim.
+In the UK, “Asian” as used here is the PC term for Pakistani Muslim.
 This is the culture that Tommy Robinson has been trying to combat in the UK.
 We have it here too!
 This is the respect that many foreign men have for NZ European women.

 BBC ‘glamorises sexual exploitation’ by promoting Asian grime star’s song boasting about making prostitution and drug cash from ‘white girls’

 - Frenzo Harami talks about ‘trapping’ in the song – street slang for selling drugs

 - Calls himself a pimp and boasts of having a ‘white girl I called a cash machine’

 - Song played on the BBC Asian Network by the influential DJ Bobby Friction

 - BBC said it had been played in error and would not appear again on its stations